openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Create a person

-* To create a person you need to specify the below properties in the request.
-If you are not logged in to perform this action, a `401 Unauthorized` status is returned.
+* To create a person you need to specify the below properties in the request. `401 Unauthorized` is returned if the request is not authenticated or if the authenticated user does not have appropriate permissions.

     #### Attributes

     Parameter | Type | Description
     --- | --- | ---
     *names* | `Array[] : names` | List of names
-    *gender* | String | A value to indicate the gender, for eg: "M" for male *age* | Integer | Integer value to denote the age *birthDate* | String | Date of birth of a person *birthDateEstimated* | Boolean | A true/false value to denote whether the birthdate is a correct estimate or not *dead* | Boolean | A true/false value to denote whether a person is dead or not *deathDate* | String | Date of death of the person *causeOfDeath* | String | Reason for the death of the person *addresses* | `Array[] : addresses` | The address details aggregated in an array *attributes* | `Array[] : attributes` | The attribute details aggregated in an array *deathdateEstimated* | Boolean | A true/false value to denote whether the deathDate is a correct estimate or not *birthTime* | String | The time of birth of the person
+    *gender* | String | The patient's gender ("M" for male, "F" for female, or "U" for unknown) *age* | Integer | The estimated age in years.
+Used when birthdate is unknown.
+    *birthDate* | String | Date of birth of a person *birthDateEstimated* | Boolean | True if the birthdate is estimated; false if birthdate is accurate.
+    *birthTime* | String | The time of birth of the person *dead* | Boolean | True if the patient is dead.
+    *deathDate* | String | Date of death of the person *causeOfDeath* | `Concept UUID` | Reason for the death of the person *deathdateEstimated* | Boolean | `true` if deathDate is estimate; `false` if deathDate is accurate *addresses* | `Array[] : addresses` | The address details aggregated in an array *attributes* | `Array[] : attributes` | The attribute details aggregated in an array
     ```
     POST /person
     {